 We have five 8-week terms throughout the year beginning in January.
 This means a new term starts every two or two and a half months, so if you miss one session a new one will start relatively soon.
 To know about new classes as soon as they’re announced, sign up for our newsletter here.

 If a spot is still available, can I enter a class after it’s begun?

 Some of our instructors will allow a student to enroll in a course no later than week two of the course.
 If a course has already started use the Contact Page to get in touch.
-We also offer one-on-one consultations with our faculty if you don't want to wait until the next term starts.
+We also offer Individual Consultations with our faculty if you don't want to wait until the next term starts.

 Do you offer online classes?